UV Flatbed vs DTF Printers: Which Is Best for Your Business?

 2. Print Quality

 A flatbed digital printer gives stronger and more durable prints.
 UV lamps cure ink directly on product, resistant to peeling or scratching.
-UV flatbed printers also offer precise X and Y printing, ensures accuracy.
+UV flatbed printers also offer precise X and Y printing, ensuring accuracy.
 With UV DTF printing, the transfer process may reduce durability, and manual application can cause errors.

 3. Applications